imagej/imagej.github.io/_pages/plugins/mamut/getting-started.md

 ### Starting a new annotation.

-Start MaMuT on this dataset by browsing to {% include bc content='Plugins | MaMuT | Launch new MaMuT annotation'%}
+Start MaMuT on this dataset by browsing to {% include bc path='Plugins | MaMuT | Launch new MaMuT annotation'%}

 ![](/media/Bdv-MaMuT MenuItems.png "bdv-MaMuT_MenuItems.png")